donvadicastro/exchange-connector/readme.md

 ```

 ## Description
-This project is aims to create integration bridge to help execute financial operation with involving
+This project aims on creation of integration bridge to help execute financial operation
-different clients based on action type.
+with different clients based on action type involved.

-Solution in developed using message-driven architecture, so all communications are happens through Kafka message bus.
+Solution was developed using message-driven architecture,
+so all communications fulfilled through Kafka message bus.

-This particular project is used to define and develop thin clients that will be responsible to process
+This particular project was used to define and develop thin clients
-business events.
+that will be responsible to process business events.

 ## Start client
 ```